-Roasted artichokes are delicious, easy to prepare and with your favorite dip your guests will beg for more!
+Oven roasted artichokes are delicious, easy to prepare and with your favorite dip your guests will beg for more.
 A perfect starter for any dinner party!

-I have fallen in love with this vegetable (well, actually it’s a thistle) ever since I was told how to prepare them.
+I fell in love with this vegetable (well, actually it’s a thistle) when I was told how to prepare them.
 I have to admit I was a bit apprehensive about it and was thinking to myself: well, what can be so amazing about a baked thistle, seasoned and drizzled with some oil and lemon juice.
 Well, I was wrong!!!
 These artichokes are simply a treat that has to be shared with you friends or loved ones!
 I have used my favorite dip to go with it but you can use any dip you love!

 I didn’t write down the amount of oil, salt, pepper and lemon juice as it depends on what you like.
 In general, I would season them well on both sides.
 Don’t worry too much about it as you will only end up eating the hidden parts of leaves so it’s a very small chance of over seasoning them.
 As for the lemon juice and olive oil – a generous squeeze/drizzle of both is what you are aiming for.